We use cookies to help make this website more user-friendly.

 Return

-OSS supports more than 30,000 pensioners around the world.
+OSS also supports more than 30,000 pensioners around the world.
 Some of them return to Belgium after a life of adventure, where they are reintegrated into the Belgian social security system without any waiting period.
-In second place is France, with about 2,942 pensioners, followed by Spain, Italy and the United States.
+France has about 2,942 of such pensioners, followed by Spain, Italy and the United States.
 Switzerland is also popular (7th), as are Canada and South Africa.

 World Citizens

 After taking a close look at the statistics, we can say that Belgian expats are not bound by borders.
-They are global citizens who embrace international challenges and pursue their dreams wherever they are in the world.
-But this always with a dash of security from home to support them on their adventure.
+They are global citizens who embrace international challenges and pursue their dreams with a dash of security from home.

 Want to know more?